Possible End to Frequent Flyer Miles Programs: United Airlines CEO Warns of Proposed Credit Card Fee Bill

 Archyde.com

 Are frequent flyer miles programs in danger?
-United Airlines CEO Scott Kirby warned that airline customers could start to see their mileage programs disappear because of a new bipartisan bill in the US Congress on credit card fees.
+United Airlines CEO Scott Kirby warned that airline customers might start to see their mileage programs disappear because of a new bipartisan bill in the US Congress on credit card fees.

 You may be interested in: Women use credit cards more to make purchases than men in Colombia; which is the reason